 A=Yes; B=No; C=Partially; D=Planned

-16.3 Additional information (If “yes” or “partially”, please provide a link or upload a source document here with information about the ways in which stakeholders are involved.
+16.3 Additional information: (If “yes” or “partially”, please provide a link or upload a source document here with information about the ways in which stakeholders are involved.

 16.4 Do you have an operational cross-sectoral National Ramsar/Wetlands Committee? {4.1.6} KRA 4.3.v